godotengine/godot-docs/classes/class_physicsserver2d.rst

 void **body_apply_torque** **(** :ref:`RID<class_RID>` body, :ref:`float<class_float>` torque **)**

-Applies a rotational force without affecting position.
+Applies a rotational force to the body.
+The force does not affect position.
 A force is time dependent and meant to be applied every physics update.

 .. rst-class:: classref-item-separator